 This part of addiction, the role that alcohol plays in a person’s life, can be the most perplexing and frustrating.
 It involves multifaceted emotional, situational, and life issues that can be deeply rooted.
 On the one hand, alcohol can so skew people’s perceptions that they do not see the disruption alcohol is causing in their lives.

 Whether dependence is present or not, many people have convinced themselves that they need alcohol to go on with their lives.
 They associate drinking with self-acceptance and emotional security, and rely on it in their key relationships.
 These attitudes make removing alcohol from the central position it occupies for them difficult for them to imagine.

 A final, useful short definition of alcohol addiction or dependence is: “continued drinking although drinking has clearly become harmful, even destructive, for the person or those close to them.”

 A Note on Abstinence versus Moderate Drinking and Harm Reduction

 The traditional goal in alcoholism treatment has been total abstinence, particularly for alcohol dependence or severe alcohol use disorders.
 This is no longer the ironclad dictate in all cases.
 Moderate drinking—or even reduced problematic drinking with health and other safeguards in place—is now considered a legitimate treatment goal.
 Called “harm reduction,” this approach focuses on reducing risky and harmful drinking.
 In quite a few cases, even alcohol-dependent drinkers may eventually resume drinking at safe, reduced-risk levels of consumption.

 - Are there any positive effects of drinking alcohol?

 - As a child of an alcoholic, will I become one?

 - My alcoholic counselors says I’m an addict — am I?

-- Tell me if I have a drinking problem in five minutes or less!
+- Tell me if I have a drinking problem!